Swansea University Complaints Procedure

 5.8

 Complaints relating to admission applications and queries.
-Please refer to the Admissions Complaints and Appeal Procedures.
+Please refer to the Complaints and Appeals Policy for Applicants.

 6. Procedure for Dealing with a Student Complaint